Why Introverts Are Great Bloggers. (How The Shy, Feel Refreshed and Energized when they are in their own Space).

 However these days, (with the large corporations at least), hiring has become more robotic.

-Human Resources is now known as Human Remains.
+Human Resource Officers are now known as Human Remains.

-The obvious job would be a librarian, financial analysist or engineer, a scientist perhaps.
+The obvious job would be a librarian, financial analyst or engineer, a scientist perhaps.

 Obviously blogging is a great job for people who are introverted, if you look at the reasons given above by Desktime.